Robert Schmieder: Cordell Bank

 culminating with the definitive case study Ecology of an Underwater Island.

-A second monograph, Edward Cordell and the Discovery of Cordell Bank, is completed but not yet published.
+A second monograph, Edward Cordell and the Discovery of Cordell Bank, was published in 2019.
 The Oakland (CA) Museum has a permanent exhibit on Cordell Bank, displaying and honoring the work of Cordell Expeditions.

 Schmieder Bank

 During 1986–87, Schmieder's team carried out a series of explorations of an unnamed bank off Pt.
 Sur, south of Monterey, California, resulting in the discovery of previously unknown topographic features and the largest known colonies of the California hydrocoral.
 This work resulted in the inclusion of sensitive areas within the proposed Monterey Bay National Marine Sanctuary.
 Following a recommendation by Dr. Sylvia Earle (National Oceanic and Atmospheric Administration), Dr. Paul Silva (UC Berkeley), and Dr. Melanie Stright (U.S. Minerals Management Service), it was named Schmieder Bank by the U. S. Board of Geographic Names.

 Other expeditions

 North Farallon Island: In the late 1980s, his team explored the North Farallon Islands, resulting in the discovery of many new biological records and a previously unknown (natural) submarine tunnel.

 Rocas Alijos: In 1990 and again in 1993, Schmieder and a team of thirty carried out the first comprehensive scientific expeditions to Rocas Alijos, Baja California.
 The monograph Rocas Alijos, published in 1994 by Kluwer Academic Publishers, resulted from these expeditions.

 Guadalupe Island: This was a radio expedition done in 1993 in conjunction with the Rocas Alijos project.

 Roqueta Island: A radio expedition done in 1994.

 Peter I Island: In 1994 he participated in an expedition to Peter I Island, Antarctica, documented in his book 3YØPI.

 Easter Island: In 1995 he carried out a complex and ambitious expedition to Easter Island, during which the team examined the unexplored marine areas.
 This expedition was the first on record to have a real-time interactive website and e-mail direct to the remote site.
 It is documented in his book DX-Aku: Messages from the Easter Island Expedition.

 Heard Island: In 1997 he organized and led the extraordinary expedition to Heard Island, Antarctica, during which his team logged a world-record number of radio contacts (more than 80,000).
 His book, VKØIR: The Heard Island Expedition, describes the expedition.

 San Felix Island: In 2002 he was an organizing member of the expedition to San Felix Island, Chile, the first non-military group to visit the island.
 This expedition is documented in his book XRØX The 2002 Expedition to San Felix.